 Itinerary function enabling allocation of tasks to individuals

-Determines time spent in congestion for each occupant.
+Determines time spent in congestion for each agent.

 Link to SMARTFIRE CFD fire simulation output files